ProximaCA/markdown-cv/index.md

 ---

 ## About
 I’m a skilled Fullstack Developer with over 5 years of experience crafting innovative solutions in web development, blockchain, and AI technologies.
 I’ve delivered standout projects—like scalable websites and smart AI agents—that tackle real-world problems and deliver measurable results.
-Proficient in Python, JavaScript, and more, I excel at transforming complex ideas into practical, impactful tech. **Currently serving as CTO & Blockchain Architect at Tonify**, I lead technical strategy and development within the TON ecosystem.
+Proficient in Python, JavaScript, and more, I excel at transforming complex ideas into practical, impactful tech. **Currently serving as CPO at Tonify**, I lead technical strategy and development within the TON ecosystem.

 I thrive in team environments, bringing creativity, collaboration, and a results-focused approach to every challenge.
 Known for managing multiple projects seamlessly, I’m driven to push technological limits and create value for startups and global companies alike.